bris-sys-sec/labs/Labs/README.md

 ## Reflective sections
 For the reflective sections, you must submit a PDF file with exactly 4 pages (excluding references) per coursework:
--	Pages 1-2 must contain the reflective section for the first lab.
--	Pages 3-4 must contain the reflective section for the second lab.
+-	Pages 1-4 must contain your reflective report.
+- You must clearly identify the vulnerability you are discussing.
--	Your candidate numbers must be included on at least pages 1 and 3.
+-	Your candidate numbers must be included on at least pages 1.
 - You must use the provided [template](https://github.com/bris-sys-sec/labs/tree/master/Labs/template).

-The reason for these rules is so that I can print all reflections, easily sort them into “lab 1” and “lab 2” piles and then mark them efficiently together with my TAs while trying my hardest to make the assignment and marking scale the same for everyone, be able to cross-check marks for consistency at the end and still get everything marked (I hope) within 3 weeks.
-Each reflection will be marked out of 100 according to the M-scale (i.e. 70/100 is already “excellent”).
-Minor violations of the page limit rule will result in a penalty of 0.5 marks.
 You will receive written feedback on your reflections, **somewhere TBC**.

+**Note:** It is easier to write a good report on a more complex vulnerability than on a simpler one.
+Chose wisely.

 ## Technical sections
 There is no strict limit for these but don’t go overboard.
 I suggest an upper limit of 4 pages per lab.
 Anything over 8 pages (including images, references) is probably excessive for most of the labs.